Focus - Attention - Self Discipline - Self Control - Will Power

 Will Power - Discipline - Self Control

-Discipline is the ability to exercise control over irrelevant impulses and to restraint oneself from base desires.
+Discipline is the ability to exercise control over irrelevant impulses and to restraint oneself from base desires so that you can focus more on important things, things that are more relative to your goals and things that define who you are.
 Discipline is when one uses reason to determine the best course of action regardless of one's desires.
 Discipline can help guide a persons behavior or help them set limits and learn to take better care of themselves and other people, and the world around them.
 Discipline can also mean a rule-following behavior that is used to regulate and control and encourage good habits and routines.
 Discipline may also refer to punishment that is received because of a mistake, or a type of suffering as a consequence from making a bad mistake.

 Will is the capability of a conscious choice with intention.
 A fixed and persistent intent or purpose.
 A decision determine by best choice.